twobombs/qrackmin/README.md

 ## Docker deployments

-[`:latest`](https://github.com/twobombs/qrackmin/blob/main/dockerfiles/Dockerfile) container image is meant to be used on a single node with Nvidia-Docker2 and Linux support
+The [`:latest`](https://github.com/twobombs/qrackmin/blob/main/dockerfiles/Dockerfile) container image is meant to be used on a single node with Nvidia-Docker2 and Linux support

 ```bash
 docker run --gpus all --device=/dev/dri:/dev/dri --privileged -d twobombs/qrackmin[:tag] [--memory 24G --memory-swap 250G]